neonmik/Wave-Machine-Firmware/README.md

     - Keep Hold function (for sustain pedal CC64) but make sure it can clear any notes that arent playing when released
     - With Hold/Latch engaged (only):- If you play a 2 octave C7, followed by a 2 oct Dm7, fine, but if you then play another 2 octave C7, the note organised gets confused.
 Something to do with the return on double notes I believe... mayeb move the reorganizing to the end of the Note Priority update loop.

-- Add double oscillators per voice (can be done currently, but can only be set inside of software and use one of the pre built waves (sine/square/triangle)).

 - Lo-fi mode (Pots arent smoothed, allowing minute chanegs to alter pitch/other controls)
     - could use the prng function from MOD as using the dither function that uses this on the trem output added noise, that noise could also be used to make the pitch unstable at a desired amount?